Residential Status Under the Income Tax Act

 Tax Planning Strategies Based on Residential Status

 Since effective tax planning hinges significantly on an individual’s residential status, understanding and strategically managing this status is absolutely crucial to having optimised tax liabilities.
-Below are some examples Individuals can utilise to effectively minimise their tax liabilities using key tax regulations to their benefit:
+Below are some examples that Individuals can utilise to effectively minimise their tax liabilities using key tax regulations to their benefit:

 Understanding your Residential Status: This is the first and most important step in identifying strategies to optimise tax liabilities.
 Your residential status is key to unlocking several tax benefits awarded to individuals of different residency types, such as ROR, RNOR and NR.